JinghanGuo/JinghanGuo.github.io/index.md

 ---
 <img src="static/info/profile.jpg" class="img-thumbnail" width="200px" style="float:right; margin-left:30px; margin-top:50px; margin-bottom:10px;">

-# Yuede Ji
+# Jinghan Guo
 {% include social.html %}

 ## About me
-Currently, as a Master student majoring in Computer Science, I devote myself on programming languages, algorithms, data structures, and computer architectures,~\emph{etc.}
+Currently, as a Master student majoring in Computer Science, I devote myself on programming languages, algorithms, data structures, and computer architectures, etc.
 I used to work on the simulation of atmospheric physical processes with Fortran.
 I am passionate in studying computer related techniques, such as high performance computing, big data management, machine learning, and applications development.
 I am also interested in Atmospheric Physics and Environmental Science and hope to do some correlation works with Computer Science.
 Aside of work, I enjoy traveling, reading, especially sports, such as swimming, volleyball, tennis, and squash.